Usage & Integration

 Plainform uses custom sign-in and sign-up forms built with Clerk hooks for full design control.
 These are located in components/user/.

-The sign-in form uses useSignIn hook:
+The sign-in form uses the useSignIn hook:

 components/user/SignInForm.tsx (simplified)